nixos-asia/website/.github/README.md

 Contents are stored in Markdown and can be edited using your favourite [text editor](https://emanote.srid.ca/start/resources/editors) (this repo comes with VSCode settings and extensions).
 Anyone with a GitHub account can edit this website by clicking the edit icon at the bottom of any page and thereby creating a pull request.

+### Guidelines

+- When linking to a concept, see if there is an existing page for it.
+For eg., if you are linking to "nix flakes", use the wikilink `[[flakes]]` since the website already has a page, `flakes.md` for it.

 ## Discussion

 We hang out in [Zulip](https://nixos.zulipchat.com/) ― come say hi.